Consistent Brand Voice and Tone Is the Foundation for Effective Digital Marketing

 Say you’re going to a dinner party full of people you don’t know.
 Whether you admit it or not, you’ll want each of the other people at the party to leave with a certain viewpoint or opinion about you at the end of the night.
 So you might choose to emphasize certain words and conversation topics over others, make jokes, or generally work to be the most charming, or funny, or book smart, or empathetic, etc. version of yourself, depending on what you want to convey.

 The answer can only come from one source: your brand.
-No one else can identify your brand’s values and point of view other than the individuals who comprise it.

 The most successful brands stand for an idea, and that idea is a good place to start when it comes to distilling your brand values into a key concept or identity.

-Another way to think of this: if your brand was the person at the dinner party, who would they be?
+Another way to think of this: If your brand was the person at the dinner party, who would they be?
 The gadget freak with the new Apple watch who shows everyone its features?
 The sensitive friend you’d consult in a time of need?
 The mad scientist determined to find a way to make fuel out of pencil shavings?
 Or, is your brand the outgoing, adventure-seeking, life of the party?

 These examples are hyperbolic, but they serve as good examples of prioritizing certain personality traits and skills over others.
 And then using them to express yourself.

 How to Establish Brand Voice

 Every business should define and describe the voice and tone of their brand in a document that can be shared with all current and future employees and vendors who contribute to brand communications.
 This ensures that everyone in the company is on the same page, and all created content and messaging will be consistent.
 The brand voice guide should be a living document that grows with the brand.